1ud0v1c/nasa-apod/README.md

 - For vimeo, it is a bit more complicated.
 To be able to recover the thumbnail, we need to make an API call.
 The API can give us, url like this: https://player.vimeo.com/video/438799770.
 The ID here is 438799770.
 So with the ID, we can interrogate the following API: https://vimeo.com/api/v2/video/438799770.json, we will receive in the flux, the desired thumbnail.
 Again, thank you [stackoverflow](https://stackoverflow.com/questions/1361149/get-img-thumbnails-from-vimeo).

+Finally, I added a refresh button, to give the user the possibility to get the last photos given by the API.

 ## DetailActivity